 Since its establishment, the Agency has not received any critical recommendation from the internal and external auditors.
-2013 was no exception and no critical recommendations were issued.
+The same was true of 2013 and no critical recommendations were issued.
 Furthermore, all recommendations from previous years have been implemented as planned and reported in a timely manner.
-Some of them have been already approved by the respective authority.
+Some of them have already been approved by the authority in question.